genevol-usp/hlaexpression/README.md

 2. These reads were mapped to the IMGT panel with STAR.
 Expression was estimated with Salmon.

-3. The top 5 alleles were separated for further analysis.
+3. The top 5 alleles were selected for further analysis.
 A zigosity threshold of 0.25 was applied intra-lineage, meaning that only alleles which had at least 25% of the total expression in their lineage were considered for further steps.

 4. Quasi-mapping and quantification was performed for these top alleles with Salmon.
 In this step, a threshold of 0.15 was applied at the lineage-level, meaning that genotypes were considered heterozygous at the lineage-level if more than 1 lineage had at least 15% of the locus read counts.
 Lead alleles from each lineage were chosen to compose the genotype.
 A zigosity threshold of 0.15 was again applied to decide whether the genotype was heterozygous at the allele-level.